FrancoisPorcher/calibration_curve/README.md

 In other words we chain a new model to the trained model that predicts calibrated probabilities.

+A very concrete example:

+Imagine out model outputs a probability of 0.78, has a threshold of 0.5, and is given a cholesterol of 235 as input feature.
+Even though in this case the model correctly predicted that the patient has a heart disease (because 0.78 > 0.5), the model is over confident because only 69% of the population having a similar cholesterol have a heart disease.
+This is exactly this phenomenon of overconfidence that we are trying to calibrate.

 # 🎇 Demo

 ## Random Forest